sizeofvoid/libopeninput/doc/user/lua-plugins.rst

           device:append_frame({
               { usage = evdev.BTN_LEFT, value = 0}
           })
-          return nil  -- return the frame unmodified
+          return nil  -- return the current frame unmodified

-          -- this results in the event sequence
+          -- The next plugin sees the event sequence:
           --    button down, frame, button up
-          -- to be passed to the next plugin end
+      end

    If called from within the plugin's timer there is no current frame and this